icinganalysis/icinganalysis.github.io/content/NACA-TN-2962.md

 during flight, the probability of such an occurrence appears to be quite remote.
-Frost formations during ground operation, however, are quite common in cold climates and, with respect to the drag losses associated. with such formations on airfoil surfaces, merit attention.
+Frost formations during ground operation, however, are quite common in cold climates and, with respect to the drag losses associated with such formations on airfoil surfaces, merit attention.
 The use of a conventional thermal icing-protection system to remove frost from the leading-edge region of an airfoil will not provide sufficient protection to ensure a safe take-off.
-It is, therefore, necessary in all-weather operation to provide additional protection from frost for the aircraft while on the ground, such as sheltering the wings and empennage surfaces with heated. covers, tents, or hangars.
+It is, therefore, necessary in all-weather operation to provide additional protection from frost for the aircraft while on the ground, such as sheltering the wings and empennage surfaces with heated covers, tents, or hangars.

 ##Conclusions